rec/grit/README.md

     grit c[lone] [<branch>] [<new repo name>]

-If branch is empty, defaults to the base_branch (which is develop for rippled).
+gIf branch is empty, defaults to the base_branch (which is develop by default).
-If the new repo name is empty, selects a next incremental name from the directory name - e.g. rippled -> rippled2, rippled2 -> rippled3.
+If the new repo name is empty, selects a next incremental name from the directory name - e.g. test -> test2, test2 -> test3.

 *Unsafe*